 Also Eleggua, Elegua.
 The trickster, the opener of the way and the guardian of the crossroads, both physical and spiritual.

 Also Obatalia.
 Obatala’s help is sought in ethical dilemmas and the problems of self-discipline.

 Also Yemalia, Yemalla.
 Literally “mother of fishes”.
 She rules birth and the surface of the oceans, and works closely with Olokun, who rules the depths.

 Also Ochum.
 The Goddess of love and abundance.

 A revolution in constant progress, Oya brings sudden change.

 Also Shango.
 Chango is a king, and his name is synonymous with justice.

 Also Ogum.
 God of iron and machines, Ogoun is a smith, a soldier, and a politician.

-Now that you know this information, it will be up to you to decide to work with the Orisha or with the Saints.
-Perhaps for now it is ok for you to work with both as you do further research into this delicate area.
+Now that you know this information, it will be up to you to decide to work with the Orisha or with the Saints, or just to the universal source of all energy.